rafet2005/Functional-annotation-of-regulatory-elements-in-rainbow-trout/README.md

 for i in stat* ; do out=${i/\.csv/_sort\.csv} ; sort -k1,1 -k2,2n $i  > $out ; done
 for i in *sort.csv ; do out=${i/sort\.csv/merg\.csv} ; bedtools merge -i $i >  $out ; done
 for i in {1..10};  do   in=stat"$i"_merg.csv; s=s/$/\\t"$i"/  ; sed -i $s $in  ; done
-# This will add the stat to the file which needed later on for the cluster file
+# This will add the stat to the file, which needed later on for the cluster file
 for i in {1..10} ; do in=stat"$i"_merg.csv ; out=Enr_stat$i.Arrly; bedtools intersect -a ~/path/Arrly_annotaion_file_Enrichmnet_sorted -b $in -wo  > $out ; done
 # Arrly_annotaion_file_Enrichmnet_sorted file that has all the features as a bed file, such as
       NC_048565.1 2098683 2098684 TES